lara-zeus/wind/README.md

 Wind is another package from Lara-Zeus, it's simply provide you with a contact form, with simple dashboard to read and replay to any messages you receive from your website.
 >small tasks can be time-consuming, let us build these for you,

 ## features:
 - 🔥 built with [TALL stack](https://tallstack.dev/)
 - 🔥 using [filament](https://filamentadmin.com) as an admin panel
+- 🔥 optionally you can add categories to the contact form like 'sales','dev','report bug' etc.
+- 🔥 you can add logos for all categories.
+- 🔥 direct URL to contact on specific category.

 ## Installation